School holidays are imminent and as usual I am foaming at the mouth to get away from the big city and into the countryside.

 South Coast Passage – This exciting new tour in the Shoalhaven departs Huskisson in a rigid inflatable boat and then explores the remote beauty of the Beecroft Peninsula and this unspoilt coastline.
 Explore remote sea caves, seal colonies and towering sea cliffs.
 You’ll likely encounter dolphins, seals, whales and seabirds.

-Winter Festival – From the 4-12 July, Bathurst will come alive with the Illuminate Bathurst Winter Festival.
+Winter Festival – Every July, Bathurst will come alive with the Illuminate Bathurst Winter Festival.
 Kids will enjoy the ice-staking rink and winter illumination show, while parents can enjoy the region’s best food, wine and entertainment.

 NEW ENGLAND, NORTH WEST & INLAND